mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 To recap, the *database commands* provide the foundation for interacting with *MongoDB*.
-You can use *db.run* command to run any given *database command*.
+You can use *db.runCommand()* to run any given *database command*.
 The *Mongo shell* provides *helper methods* for wrapping *database commands* and simplifying usage.
 For this course, you're going to be using the *helper methods*, but if you want to know more about the *underlying database commands*, check out our documentation.